smaddiso/pda-implementation-testing/testing_task_1.md

 end                              # extra end

 def self.cards_total(cards)
   total                                   # should be total = 0
   for card in cards
     total += card.value
-    return "You have a total of" + total  # missing space between of and the end quote end end
+    return "You have a total of" + total  # missing space between of and the end quote, total.to_s end                                     # the return on line 31 should be after this end (on line 33) end
 ```